 I knew it would happen sooner or later but I wasn’t sure when.
 I had been away from here for many years.
 Mississippi didn’t get a frost until December, so October 25, 2013 was like a shock!

-I was somewhat prepared, though… Knowing the Ruellia simplex wasn’t cold hardy here, USDA zone 6, I had already dug several pots and put them in the shed.
+I was somewhat prepared, though… Knowing the Ruellia simplex wasn’t cold-hardy here, USDA zone 6, I had already dug several pots and put them in the shed.
 I left the one clump in the south bed to see what would happen.
-Umm… I am writing this page on March 14, 2018, and I am a bit confused… I thought I brought three pots from Mississippi and there seems to be four or five pots in this photo.
+Umm… I am writing this page on March 14, 2018, and I am a bit confused… I thought I brought three pots from Mississippi and there seem to be four or five pots in this photo.
 Hmmm… Maybe some of the clumps were too big for one pot.

 Anyway, after a while, I moved these pots to the basement.
 They didn’t like that too well either.